LegReq/did-rubric-json-rendering/README.md

 -  `evaluation.html` which renders a full evaluation using the `src/renderEvaluation.js` and `src/renderCriteria.js` scripts.

 Because the scripts use `fetch` to retrieve the JSON files stored in the `json` folder (copying the did-methods approach), it is necessary to use a http-server in development to host these files.
+Just opening the HTML files in the browser fails due to a cors issue.

 I used the http-server npm package, the only dependency of this project and only a **development** dependency.